tonethar/IGME-110-Fall-2025/documents/p3-wireframe-feedback-form.md

 **Instructions:**
 - Paste the form below into a Word or Google Doc
 - Make copies (digital or otherwise), one form per user
-- The "faciliatator" will ask the questions and give directions to the user
+- The "facilitator" will ask the questions and give directions to the user
 - The "computer" will physically change the screens as the user attempts to perform tasks
 - The "scribe" will right down the answers to the questions on this form
 - ***When crafting high-level tasks (see Section IV. below), ensure they have:***